kylechou2873/SMU-VIRT-DATA/Assignment2/README.md

 SMU VIRT DATA Assignment #2
 Kyle Chou
-Screen Shots of result and Separate VBA file in this folder Copy of the code in VBA file is below
+Screen Shots of result and Separate VBA file in this folder

-'
+'Copy of the code in VBA file is below

 Sub assig2():
     Dim ws As Worksheet
     'iter for each row